 In line with the latest government advice, any resident showing signs of a new persistent cough or fever should self-isolate at home.

 Those with symptoms and living alone should remain in their home for 7 days after the onset of their symptoms.
 If you live with others and you or the other member of your household has symptoms that may be caused by coronavirus, then all members of the household should stay at home and not leave your flat for 14 days.
 If possible, you should not go out even to buy food or other essentials, other than exercise, and in that case keep a safe distance from others.
 The 14 day period starts from the day when the first person in the household became ill.

 We suggest that you consider getting an adequate supply of food and other essentials in place and medication where needed.
 If you do not have family or friends to help then the Sheltered Manager can help you with information on local companies that deliver groceries or prescriptions.

 Again, thank you for all your support and we hope everyone stays safe.
 Please help us to stop the spread of COVID-19

-Please follow the Government guidance around COVID-19, please see useful links below:
+Please follow the Government guidance around COVID-19 and please see useful links below: